Clinical-Genomics/scout/docs/user-guide/institute_settings.md

 Available to admin users only.

 Controls which case categories are always shown on the case page.
+Nothing selected defaults to `prioritized`.

 - Default: **prioritized**
 - Other options: `inactive`, `ignored`, `active`, `solved`, `archived`